Comune: Quartiere

 A quartiere (/it/; : quartieri) is a territorial subdivision, properly used, for towns divided into four neighborhoods (quarto; lit. 'fourth') by the two main roads.
-It has been later used as a synonymous of neighbourhood, and an Italian town can be now subdivided into a larger number of quartieri.
+It has been later used as a synonym for neighbourhood, and an Italian town can be now subdivided into a larger number of quartieri.
 The Swiss town of Lugano (in the Italian-speaking canton of Ticino) is also subdivided into quarters.

-The English word quarter to mean an urban neighbourhood (e.g. the French Quarter in New Orleans, Louisiana) is derived from the cognate old French word quartier.